Abilium-GmbH/FairChain/README.md

 ## Usage

 In a command prompt in the repository, run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+For more information about the usage, check the handbook in the repository.

 To execute the test cases of the application, run `ng test` in a command propt in the repository.